EththeEth/METARdecoder/README.md

 *Coming Soon*

-You can also clone this repository and load it as an unpacked extension as described in the Chrome Extensions developer documentation
+You can also clone this repository and load it as an unpacked extension as described in the Chrome Extensions developer documentation:

 [Load an unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked)

+This is only recommended by Google for use during extension development.

 ## Credits and Acknowledgements